Characteristic cycles for coadmissible D-modules on smooth rigid analytic curves: Sub-holonomic -modules

 \begin{prop} Let $0 \to \M \to \Nn \to \L \to 0$ be an exact sequence of coadmissible $\Dcap$-modules.
 Then $\suppi(\Nn) = \suppi(\M) \cup \suppi(\L)$.
 In particular, $\Nn$ is sub-holonomic if and only if the modules $\M$ and $\L$ are.
 In this case, we have $m_x(\Nn) = m_x(\M) + m_x(\L)$ for any $x\in \suppi(\Nn)$. \end{prop}

 It remains to obtain an horizontal multiplicity for sub-holonomic $\Dcap$-modules.
-More precisely, we prove that such a module is generically an integrable connection.
-We verify exactly as in proposition \ref{propconnections} that integrable connections coincide with coadmissible $\Dcap$-modules which are also $\O_{\X_K}$-coherent.
+For that, we prove that such a module is generically an integrable connection.
+We verify exactly as in proposition \ref{propconnections} that coherent $\O_{\X_K}$-module endowed with an integrable connection coincide with coadmissible $\Dcap$-modules which are also $\O_{\X_K}$-coherent.
+This result was also demonstrated by Ardakov-Wadsley in \cite[theorem B]{ardakov2}.
 Again, we identify integrable connections with $\O_{\X_K}$-coherent coadmissible $\Dcap$-modules.